Being gay is about who we love and how we live. Let’s make it about how we spend and how we save too. Gay Financial Happiness is the way to go.

 Get your priorities straight:

-Gay Financial Happiness
+More Gay Financial Happiness Tips

 - Avoid bad debt: Credit card bills may seem manageable for a bit, but they always have a way of spiraling out of control.
 Then you are just paying the interest, it’s eating up a huge portion of your budget, and it will crowd out all the fun stuff you like to do.
 On the other hand, paying off good debt can only help you in the long run.
-Though my husband and I carry what seems like obscenely large mortgage, but at least we’ve built up a ton of equity in our home at the same time we get to live there.
+Though my husband and I carry what seems like an obscenely large mortgage, at least we’ve built up a ton of equity in our home at the same time we get to live there.

 Have an emergency fund:

 Life happens . . . your car breaks down, your brother is having a big destination wedding (and since you’ve been tapped for best man you HAVE TO GO), or God forbid, you get sick or get laid off.
 Having a nice financial safety net can really help reduce the level of stress of unforeseen events.
-According to The Atlantic magazine “nearly half of American would have trouble finding $400 to cover an emergency.”
+According to The Atlantic magazine “nearly half of Americans would have trouble finding $400 to cover an emergency.”
 Are you one of them?
 Don’t be.